adeilt/minimal-react-for-chrome-extension-with-content-script/README.md

 # Very Small Chrome Extension with Content Script using React

 A very small Chrome Extension skeleton that uses content scripts and React.js.
+I made this as small and simple as I could while preserving the ability to use
+JSX.

 ## Usage